BidyutMazumdar/GDSN-X-Decision-Intelligence-System/README.md

 - **Stability Assessment**
 - **Strategic Recommendation**

-The system transforms complex, multi-domain uncertainty into **quantifiable and actionable intelligence**.
+The system converts complex, multi-domain uncertainty into **quantifiable and actionable intelligence**.

 ---